What Is Magnetic Declination?

 The difference between true and magnetic north varies by location and over time.
 In most populated parts of the world, it currently ranges from 30 degrees west (south-eastern tip of Africa) to 26 degrees east (southern tip of New Zealand).
 However, most locations on Earth have a considerably smaller declination.

 On the west coast of the United States, the compass direction lies between 10 and 16 degrees east of true north.
-In locations on the east coast, the magnetic declination is about 10 degrees west (-10°).
+In locations on the east coast, the magnetic declination is about 10–13 degrees west.
 Cities like New Orleans and Minneapolis are situated very close to an agonic line, meaning that the magnetic declination is close to 0, so a compass actually shows true north there.

-The same is true for Paris, France.
-In general, western Europe has a comparatively small deviation, which ranges from -1 to 4 degrees.
+The same is true for London, UK.
+In general, western Europe has a comparatively small declination, which ranges from -1 to 4 degrees.

 The Magnetic North Pole

 The magnetic North Pole is the location in the Northern Hemisphere where the planet's magnetic field lines point straight downwards, penetrating the surface of the Earth.
 Its location changes at a rate of about 56 kilometers (35 miles) per year.
-In 2016, it was located in the Arctic sea between Canada and Russia, at a distance of about 750 kilometers (466 miles) from the geographic North Pole.
+Currently, it is located in the Arctic Ocean north of Russia, hundreds of kilometers away from the geographic North Pole.

 In the Arctic, the magnetic declination is largely a result of that distance.
 For example, a compass positioned between the magnetic and the geographical North Pole will point due south, towards the magnetic pole and away from the geographical pole, amounting to a magnetic declination of around 180°.